wsdfhjxc/virtual-desktop-bar/README.md

 ### Packages

-* Arch Linux users can get the latest version of the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks @nwwdles)
+* Arch Linux users can get the latest git version of the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks @nwwdles)

 ### From source